Advanced Placement (AP) and Pre-AP

 SAISD offers the option of Pre-AP courses to all 6th – 10th graders in the core content areas of English Language Arts, Math, Science, and Social Studies.

 The Pre-AP curricula for these courses are built on the core academic curriculum.
 The curricula are academically advanced, aligned with AP course descriptions set forth by College Board.
 Further, the curricula are coordinated with the work of district AP Vertical and Horizontal Teams and developed with a concentration on building student capacity to understand rigorous content.
-In accordance with College Board, the AP course instructors have submitted the syllabi for their classes to College Board for approval.
-The syllabi used in these classes have been certified as meeting Advanced Placement Standards.
 The instruction for these classes includes a variety of assessment formats, including timed assessments, student accountability for independent reading, and the use of a variety of resources beyond the text.

 *The goal of Pre-AP mathematics in middle school is to prepare students for Algebra I in the 8th grade.